English Defence League

-The English Defence League (EDL) is a far-right, Islamophobic and generally xenophobic organisation in the United Kingdom.
-A social movement and pressure group that employs street demonstrations as its main tactic, the EDL presents itself as a single-issue movement opposed to Islamism and Islamic extremism, although its rhetoric and actions target Islam and Muslims more widely.
-Founded in 2009, its heyday lasted until 2011, after which it entered a decline.
+The English Defence League (EDL), formerly known as the English & Jewish Defence League, was a far-right, Islamophobic organisation active in England from 2009 until the mid-late 2010s.
+A social movement and pressure group that employed street demonstrations as its main tactic, the EDL presented itself as a single-issue movement opposed to Islamism and Islamic extremism, although its rhetoric and actions targeted Islam and Muslims more widely.

 Established in London, the EDL coalesced around several football hooligan firms protesting the public presence of the small Salafi group Ahlus Sunnah Wal Jamaah in Luton, Bedfordshire.
 Tommy Robinson, a former member of the British National Party (BNP), soon became its de facto leader.
 The organisation grew swiftly, holding demonstrations across England and often clashing with anti-fascist protesters from Unite Against Fascism and other groups, who deemed it a racist organisation victimising British Muslims.
 The EDL also established a strong social media presence on Facebook and YouTube.
 Moving towards electoral politics, it established formal links with the far-right British Freedom Party, a breakaway from the BNP.
 The EDL's reputation was damaged in 2011 after supporters were convicted of plotting to bomb mosques and links were revealed with Norwegian far-right terrorist Anders Behring Breivik.
 In 2013 Robinson—supported by the Quilliam think tank—left the group.
-He claimed it had become too extreme, and established the short-lived rival Pegida UK.
-EDL membership declined significantly following Robinson's departure and various branches declared independence.
+He said it had become too extreme, and established the short-lived rival Pegida UK.
+EDL membership declined significantly following Robinson's departure, various branches declared independence, and it became defunct several years later.